Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 ### G.	Top 5 Best Sellers by Revenue, Total Quantity and Total Orders

-These queries will help us identify the most popular pizza options.
+These queries will assist us in pinpointing the most popular pizza choices.

 #### I.	By Revenue